 But be prepared; it is going to be a really long day!

-The humpback whales in Samana bay have made the journey down here from their winter grounds in the Iceland and Greenland waters far up north!
+The humpback whales in Samana Bay have made the journey down to this summer sanctuary of the humpback whales from their winter grounds in the Iceland and Greenland waters far up north which is their natural habitat during winter!

-Here they spend time in these waters mating, and they also give birth to their cubs here!
+Here they spend time in these turquoise waters for mating season, and they also give birth to their cubs here, so you might get lucky and spot newborn calves!

-After the stay in Samana Bay, the whales continue on to the Bahamas, up the Gulf of Mexico, and then complete the circle heading back up north on the long journey back to Iceland and Greenland waters.
+After the stay in Samana Bay on the North coast of the DR in the Caribbean Sea, the whales continue on to the Bahamas, up the Gulf of Mexico, and then complete the circle heading back up north on the long journey back to the seas of Iceland and Greenland waters.

-You will be picked up at your hotel super early in the morning with the tour bus, which is picking up all participants along the northern cities of Puerto Plata, Sosua, and Cabarete.
+Because seeing humpback whales in the wild is a very popular adventure, many tour operators offer this excursion.
+You will be picked up at your hotel super early in the morning with the tour bus, which picks up all participants along the northern cities of Puerto Plata, Sosua, Las Terrenas, and Cabarete.

-You have a super nice breakfast stop midway that fills you up, which was ready when we arrived and well organized.
+You will have a super nice breakfast (with coffee!) stop midway that fills you up, which was ready when we arrived and well organized.

-When you arrive at the exit point, the boat is waiting for you, and you head straight to sea when everyone is on board!
+When you arrive at the exit point, the boat is waiting for you, and you will get your life jackets on and head straight to sea when everyone is on board!

-While visiting Samana bay, the humpback whales have a few areas where they prefer to hang around, and the captains of the whale-watching boats bringing you there know exactly where they are.
+While visiting Samana Bay, the majestic humpback whales have a few areas where they prefer to hang around, and the captains of the whale-watching boats bringing you there know exactly where the best places are.

 But it does take a bit of looking, as the humpbacks unfortunately are not familiar with our itinerary.

-First far away, but shortly we are changing boat positions with the other boats, and get to see the magnificent creatures splashing the fins and whirling and diving with the back fins high in the air!
+First far away, but shortly we are changing boat positions with the other boats, and get to see the magnificent creatures splashing the fins and whirling and diving with the back fins high in the air.
+Such magnificent displays!

-Even though I am really not a whooohh and aaahh-ing person, it was pretty darn impossible to not automatically release whooooing exclamations as the whales are playing around just outside our boat!
+Even though I am really not a whooohh and aaahh-ing person, it was pretty darn impossible to not automatically release whooooing exclamations as the whales were playing around just outside our boat!

 All the boat captains are in constant contact over the radio, arguing loudly and passionately about the time-management when some of the humpbacks have graced the surface with their presence, fighting for the best placement for their boat (and their passengers)!